PPS REMOTE WORK

 Not eligible for remote work

 The approved eligibility level for each central office position is available here.
 If you have questions or would like to discuss this further, please contact your supervisor.

-Please review the updated PPS Employee Remote Work Guidelines here.
+The PPS Employee Remote Work Guidelines are available here.

-This document includes important information about the remote work best practices, expectations, and supports.
+This document includes important information about remote work best practices, expectations, and supports.

 Every office must ensure a physical presence in their department Monday through Friday.
 This is to support our educators, colleagues and community members who need in-person support at the PEC.
 Supervisors or cabinet-level leaders will work with teams to ensure there is appropriate coverage.

 Every PPS staff member must be available for any in-person standing or ad hoc staff meeting required by their supervisor or cabinet-level leaders.

 Workspaces must clearly indicate if an employee is working remotely and how to contact them and an out of office message is placed on email and voicemail when appropriate and directs staff who to contact during your absence (see guidance and templates in the remote work guidelines).

 Completed and signed forms must be uploaded here.